paigeweber13/fine-hardware-visualization/README.md

  - questions:
    - Should I read up on caching and try to better understand that??
    - or work on convolution and getting finer-grained data from core?
+   - or something else for this week?

  - make convolution into a case study
-   - google error I get when trying to instrument entire pipeline
+   - identify types of instructions, identify parts of ports that are being used?
+   - PORT_USAGE: split into 2 groups
+   - identify how many instructions are getting piped from the front end to the back end?
+   - look into metric for number of instructions decoded?
+   - Visualize usage
+   - aggregate results by region??
+Are nested regions allowed?
    - nothing is reporting as being saturated... but maybe we are saturating one scalar single precision float unit?
-   - must be something with CPU, because memory is not the bandwidth.
+   - must be something with CPU, because memory is not the bottleneck.
-   - identify how many instructions are getting piped from the front end to the back end?
-   - metric for number of instructions decoded?
-   - identify types of instructions, identify parts of ports that are being used?

  - CLI which benchmarks and process JSON into svg
  - generate svg
    - main part of program dumps info, second part reads and evaluates and creates